 Every day we make more than 30,000 decisions!
 Did you know that 95% of these are made on autopilot?
 This means that we make decisions without really thinking about them.
-All of these choices are influenced by a variety of internal and external factors.
-According to American psychologist Robert Cialdini, there are 7 principles of persuasion that play a huge role when we make “unconscious” choices.

-What are Cialdini’s 7 principles of persuasion?
+What are Cialdini’s 7 principles?

 Who is Cialdini?

 Robert Cialdini is a former professor of psychology and marketing.
 He has taught at two major American universities: Arizona State and Stanford.
-Cialdini is known worldwide for the book Influence: the Six Secrets of Persuasion.
-The book describes the six (scientifically proven) principles of persuasion.
-In 2016, he wrote an updated version of his book, to which the seventh principle was added.

 The 7 principles of Cialdini

 Like Robert Cialdini, we believe that anyone can learn how to influence another person in an ethical way!
+Here we cover Cialdini’s 7 principles.
+How can these help you?

 Principle 1: Reciprocity